pavedroad-io/pavedroad/repo-templates/oss-default/INSTALL.md

 ## Building inside the cross container

-Official Crossplane builds are done inside a build container.
+Official {{org}} builds are done inside a build container.
 This ensures that we get a consistent build, test and release environment.
 To run the build inside the cross container run:

 ```
 > build/run make -j4